Jaima-Jarnaz/Javascript-Modern/README.md

 ## Javascript Advance Concept

 ### Synchronous Programming
-> Javascript is bydefault synchronous .JavaScript functions are executed in the sequence they are called.
+> Javascript is bydefault synchronous .
+JavaScript functions are executed in the sequence they are called.
 Example:

   ```
  const taskOne=()=>{